uabrc/uabrc.github.io/docs/data_management/transfer/globus/globus_external_user.md

 ![Screenshot of Chosing Google Authentication for Login](../images/gg-external-user/google_authentication.png)

-On the Globus login page:
+On the Globus login page,

+1. Use your browser to navigate to [Globus Login Page](https://app.globus.org).
+You should see a login page similar to the one shown below.
+Click "LOG IN".
+1. After clicking "LOG IN", the organization search page will appear, as shown below.
-- Under Use your organizational login, select Google from the drop-down menu.
+1. Under Use your organizational login, select Google from the drop-down menu.
+Then, Click Continue.
-Click Continue.
-- You will be redirected to the Google sign-in page to authenticate with your Google account.
+1. You will be redirected to the Google sign-in page to authenticate with your Google account.
-- After successful authentication, you will be returned to Globus to continue accessing shared resources.
+1. After successful authentication, you will be returned to Globus to continue accessing shared resources.

+If you want to move data to or from your own computer, you will need to install Globus Connect Personal.
+The [Install Globus Connect Personal](../globus/gcp_install.md) and [Set Up Globus Connect Personal](../globus/gcp_setup.md) walk you through that process.
+Please note that the owner identity will be based on the Open Authentication you chose.

 #### Globus ID

 ![Screenshot of Chosing Globus ID for Login](../images/gg-external-user/Globus_id.png)

+To access files shared by a UAB collaborator, please ask your UAB collaborator to follow the instructions in [How do I share a collection with others?](../globus/globus_organization_tutorial.md/#how-do-i-share-a-collection-with-others).
+External collaborator can also share your files with a UAB collaborator using the same process, provided the environment where your data is hosted is accessible through Globus.
+The data storage environment must have a Globus endpoint configured to enable file transfers.